MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-stable-channel.md

 Stable channel security updates are listed [here](/deployedge/microsoft-edge-relnotes-security#june-3-2024).

+**Announcement**

+Microsoft Defender Application Guard extension deprecation.
+Because Application Guard is deprecated, there won't be a migration to Edge Manifest V3.
+The corresponding extensions and associated [Windows Store app](https://apps.microsoft.com/detail/9n8gnlc8z9c8?hl=en-us&gl=US) will not be available after May 2024.
+This affects the following browsers: [Application Guard Extension - Chrome](https://chromewebstore.google.com/detail/application-guard-extensi/mfjnknhkkiafjajicegabkbimfhplplj) and [Application Guard Extension - Firefox](https://addons.mozilla.org/en-US/firefox/addon/application-guard-extension/).
+If you want to block unprotected browsers until you're ready to retire MDAG usage in your enterprise, we recommend using AppLocker policies or [Microsoft Edge management service](/deployedge/microsoft-edge-management-service).
+For more information, see [Microsoft Edge and Microsoft Defender Application Guard](/deployedge/microsoft-edge-security-windows-defender-application-guard), [Deprecated features in the Windows client - What's new in Windows](/windows/whats-new/deprecated-features), and [Microsoft Defender Application Guard - Windows Security](/windows/security/application-security/application-isolation/microsoft-defender-application-guard/md-app-guard-overview).

 ## Version 124.0.2478.127: May 30, 2024

 Fixed various bugs and performance issues for Extended Stable channel.